Why Therapy Is Crucial For Refugee Children

 I live in a close-knit community where everyone practically knows each other from birth.
 I married my childhood sweetheart, my best friend’s house is only at the end of the road, and my parents stay next door.
 The other folks in the neighborhood have similar life stories, too.

 Then, sometime in 2012, we saw a new car pull up at the only apartment complex in town.
 At first, we thought that the landlord owned it, but a dignified-looking man I had never seen before came out.
 Two adults and three kids followed him.
 Even from afar, it was possible that they were a family from the Middle East.
-The man led them in the apartment and went out alone after a few minutes.
+The man led them into the apartment and went out alone after a few minutes.

 helping-a-family-of-refugees-settle-in-the-community